The Most Profitable Blog Niches Study

 There is a notable difference between the percentage of people that are starting blogs in the top niches and the people having measurable success.

-Out of all new blogs that were started in the past year, only 13% were food blogs.
+Out of all new blogs that were started in the past year, only 13% were from the food blogging niche.
 That is compared to 42 percent of all high traffic blogs being from the food niche.

 We used Google search stats to identify a 12 month estimate of the percentage of people starting blogs in each niche.